T-Norms Driven Loss Functions for Machine Learning: Conclusions

 \section{Conclusions}

-This paper presents a framework to embed prior knowledge expressed as logic statements into a learning task.
-In particular, it was shown how the choice of the t-norm generator used to convert the logic into a differentiable form defines the resulting loss function used during learning.
-When restricting the attention to supervised learning, the framework recovers popular loss functions like the cross-entropy loss, and allows to define new loss functions corresponding to the choice of the parameters of t-norm parametric forms.
-The presented theory has driven to the implementation of a general software simulator, called DFL, which bridges logic reasoning and deep learning using the unifying concept of t-norm generator, as general abstraction to translate any FOL declarative knowledge into an optimization problem solved in TensorFlow.
+This paper presents a framework to embed prior knowledge expressed as logic statements into a learning task \ar{yielding several important contributions.
+First, we showed how human knowledge in the form of logical rules can be translated into differentiable loss functions used during learning.
+A \ar{critical} aspect of our approach is that the translation from logic formulas to loss functions is uniquely defined by the choice of a unique operator, i.e. the generator of the corresponding t-norm.
+This feature clearly distinguishes our approach from the majority of related methods, which are often based on multiple specific choices for each of the fuzzy operators.} \ar{Second, we have shown that the classical loss functions for supervised learning are naturally recovered within the theory, and that the use of parametric t-norm generators allows the definition of entire classes of loss functions with different convergence properties.
+The choice of the parameter can therefore be guided by the requirements of the specific applications.} \ar{Third, the presented theory has driven to the implementation of a general software simulator, called Deep Fuzzy Logic (DFL), which bridges logic reasoning and deep learning using the unifying concept of t-norm generator, as general abstraction to translate any FOL declarative knowledge into an optimization problem solved in TensorFlow.} \ar{Finally, we designed and implemented multiple experiments in DFL which show how the proposed method allows the definition of new loss functions with better performances both in terms of accuracy and training efficiency.
+Furthermore, by being able to incorporate logical knowledge seamlessly, our method outperforms several related works on the task of document classification in citation networks.}

+\ar{As future work, we plan to extend the method by allowing the learning of the parameters of the t-norm generator from data.
+In this regard, casting what presented in this paper within a Bayesian framework \cite{marra2019integrating} is likely a promising direction.
+Furthermore, we plan to expand the range of applications of DFL to domains like visual question answering~\cite{nsvqa} and structure learning~\cite{de2021statistical}}.